ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_component-usage-javascript.md

 |The below table gives an overview of where components can be used.
 |
 |- **Name / Direct JavaScript:** This can be:
-|    - 1) A component name referring to a registered component (either plain JavaScript or framework component);
+|    - 1) A component name referring to a registered JavaScript Component;
-|    - 2) A direct reference to a JavaScript component.
+|    - 2) A direct reference to a JavaScript Component.
 |
 || Component                     | Where                     | Name / Direct JavaScript |
 || ----------------------------- | ------------------------- | ------------------------ |